-As much as she loves to perform, Kirsten is passionate about teaching violin.
-Her musical interests extend from the world of Baroque music to soundtracks and movie music.
-Coupling her love of movie music and pedagogy, she has completed a thesis, in conjunction with a UCARE grant (Undergraduate Creative Activities and Research Experiences Program), entitled “Using Contemporary Film Music to Teach Traditional Violin Technique and Musical Development.”
-A member of the Suzuki Association of the Americas, she has completed a Suzuki practicum course and teacher training through Book 6 with Ronda Cole.
-Kirsten has taught private and group classes since 2011 at the Annie Moses Band’s Fine Arts Summer Academy in Nashville, TN, and conducts private and group lessons and small ensemble coachings through her studio in Lincoln, NE.
-She has also taught violin and viola lessons at Concordia University in Seward, NE.
-In addition to teaching private lessons at the Omaha Conservatory, she is excited to work as a lead teacher with Spring Sprouts, a pilot program of the conservatory.
+A member of the Suzuki Association of the Americas, Kirsten has completed a Suzuki practicum course and teacher training through Book 10 with Ronda Cole, David Strom, and Susan Kempter.
+Kirsten has taught private and group classes at the Annie Moses Band’s Fine Arts Summer Academy in Nashville, TN, and the Omaha Conservatory of Music’s Sprouts and strings programs.
+She teaches violin and viola at Concordia University in Seward, NE, and conducts private lessons and small ensemble coachings at her home studio in Lincoln, NE.
+In addition to teaching private lessons at the Omaha Conservatory, she is a lead teacher for Sprouts, a pilot program of the Conservatory.